-We estimate that we will receive net proceeds from this offering of approximately \$\frac{million}{million}\$, or approximately \$\frac{million}{million}\$, or approximately \$\frac{million}{million}\$, if the underwriters exercise their over-allotment option in full, based upon an assumed public offering price of \$\frac{per unit}{million}\$, or approximately \$\frac{million}{million}\$, if the underwriters exercise their over-allotment option in full, based upon an assumed public offering price of \$\frac{per unit}{million}\$, or approximately \$\frac{million}{million}\$, if the underwriters exercise of our Common Stock on The Nasdaq Capital Market on \$\frac{2022}{million}\$, and commissions and estimated offering expenses payable by us and assuming no exercise of the warrants included in the units or pre-funded units.
+We estimate that we will receive net proceeds from this offering of approximately \$10.9 million, or approximately \$12.5 million, if the underwriters exercise their over-allotment option in full, based upon an assumed public offering price of \$6.45 per unit (which is the last reported sale price of our Common Stock on The Nasdaq Capital Market on September 28, 2022), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and assuming no exercise of the warrants included in the units or pre-funded units.
 We will only receive additional proceeds from the exercise of the warrants included in the units and pre-funded units we are selling in this offering if the warrants are exercised for cash.